genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/03_foundation-header.md

 ### Menu Contents

-To set the content of the flyout menu simply insert the content in the html within an element with the `slot="menu-contents"` attribute.
+To set the content of the flyout menu, add the content in the html within an element with the `slot="menu-contents"` attribute.
 ```html
 <foundation-header>
 	<div slot="menu-contents">